-Most clients and designers alike tend to think that the first step of building a Web site is to create the Web look and plan the website’s layout , or maybe plan the structure of the website in a flow chart.
+Most clients and designers alike tend to think that the first step of building a website is to create the layout of the website, or maybe plan the structure of the website in a flow chart.
 The truth is that these are NOT the first step to building a Website, although they are essential to overall web development.

-The first true step to building a Website is to research and define the key search terms for the new site.
+The first true step to building a website is to research and define the key search terms for the new site.
 These key terms are the central hub for the site development as they define niche, audience, tone and design and structural elements.
-So, before diving into the Web look or site flow, take your time to define the best domain for the site, and summarize the niche and audience/demographic you are aiming towards.
-Choosing the best domain name is key, as it defines the Web presence and first impression; While keywords are important in a domain name, it is even more essential that you choose a domain name that truly captures and delivers your unique presence.
+So, before diving into how the website will look or site flow, take your time to define the best domain for the site, and summarise the niche and audience/demographic you are aiming towards.
+Choosing the best domain name is key, as it defines the web presence and first impression; While keywords are important in a domain name, it is even more essential that you choose a domain name that truly captures and delivers your unique presence.

 In general, web designers will initiate SEO development as they build the Web site.
-Making sure the site is visually accesible and even how fast the page loads can effect Search Engine Ranking these days.
-So, the creation and management of visual design elements will affect how a Website is indexed by search bots and will therefore become a factor in how many visitors see the site; in effect SEO becomes part of design and design becomes a factor in SEO.
+Making sure the site is visually accessible and even how fast the page loads can affect Search Engine Ranking these days.
+So, the creation and management of visual design elements will affect how a Website is indexed by search bots and will therefore become a factor in how many visitors see the site; in effect, SEO becomes part of design and design becomes a factor in SEO.

-Attracting a visitor, whether it is human or an algorithmic robot, takes research and skill.
+Attracting a visitor, whether it is a human or an algorithmic robot, takes research and skill.
 To bring SEO and Web design together to define their nature to attract, we need to look at the “Internet coin” – say heads for the public, where all content is viewed without security access levels and tails for the back end development.
-A key value and goal of a successful website is to maintain a high level of accessibility via search engines and design flow.
-This is achieved by the initial work of the focused development of the Website to be as attractive as possible (in word and image) with following, responsive development to how the public side of site is evaluated by search engines and visitors.
+A key-value and goal of a successful website is to maintain a high level of accessibility via search engines and design flow.
+This is achieved by the initial work of the focused development of the Website to be as attractive as possible (in word and image) with the following, responsive development to how the public side of the site is evaluated by search engines and visitors.
 The two sides of a coin create a unity of value, one side inherently needed by the other to hold value.